ubuntu-mate/ubuntu-mate.org/_posts/2015-02-26-ubuntu-mate-vivid-beta1.md

     button_url = ""
 %}

 Yes, we finally made it!
-Ubuntu MATE 15.04 Beta1 is now available for official download.
-This official release builds on Ubuntu MATE Alpha2, introduces some new features and is officially official `:-D`
+Ubuntu MATE 15.04 Beta 1 is now available for official download.
+This official release builds on Ubuntu MATE Alpha 2, introduces some new features and is officially official `:-D`

 ## What works?

 People tell us that Ubuntu MATE is stable.
 You may, or may not, agree.

-## What changed since the Ubuntu MATE 15.04 Alpha2 release?
+## What changed since the Ubuntu MATE 15.04 Alpha 2 release?

 Well, the big change is largely backend stuff as Ubuntu MATE has transitioned from our unofficial iso build servers to the official Canonical build